Seerden/mana/frontend/src/components/review/documentation/review.md

  - set this either from the list or set we want to review

 NOTE: navigating off /list/id or term/id page should clean up termsToReview state.
 Don't want to select a few terms, navigate to another list, select some more terms, and review cross-list terms that way.

+### @TODO:
+buttons are shown based on !!backWasShown, this means simulated click doesn't show hover animation,
+        since backWasShown is triggered immediately on click